-Yes, following IAB Europe's appeal and request for interim measures before the Belgian Market Court in relation to the APD's decision to validate the action plan and to launch a six-month implementation period, the APD has decided to suspend that implementation period voluntarily until the Market Court renders a final ruling on IAB Europe's second appeal.
+Yes, following IAB Europe's appeal and request for interim measures before the Belgian Market Court in relation to the APD's decision to validate the action plan and to launch a six-month implementation period, the APD decided to suspend that implementation period voluntarily until a final ruling by the Market Court on IAB Europe's second appeal.
 As a result, the initial deadline of 11 July 2023 ceased to apply.

 On 6 September 2023, the Market Court rendered an interim ruling and suspended its deliberation on the merits of the case until the CJEU's ruling is rendered.
 In this interim ruling, the Market Court confirmed in line with IAB Europe's arguments that the answers that will be provided by the CJEU will have a bearing on the legality of the APD decision to validate the action plan.
+The Market Court's judgment of 14 May 2025 paves the way for further discussions regarding the validation decision.

-Can the APD require the execution of the action plan now that the CJEU ruling has been rendered?
+Could the APD or the Market Court require the execution of the action plan purely on the basis of the Market Court's final ruling?

-No, the APD voluntary suspension of the implementation period continues to apply until the Market Court resumes its deliberation on the merits of the case and renders a final ruling - which can take several months.
+No, the APD voluntary suspension of the implementation period continues to apply until a final ruling of the Market Court on IAB Europe's second appeal against the APD decision to validate the action plan.

-However, pending the final ruling from the Belgian Market Court, IAB Europe has moved forward with certain iterations to the TCF that were included in the action plan and less impacted by the CJEU procedure, as well as additional measures to extend the compliance functionality of the TCF (see here the launch announcement of TCF v2.2).
+However, ahead of the final ruling from the Belgian Market Court, IAB Europe has already moved forward with certain iterations to the TCF that were included in the action plan and less impacted by the appeal procedure, as well as additional measures to extend the compliance functionality of the TCF (see here the launch announcement of TCF v2.2).